mrseth01/awesome-adhd/README.md

 Video: [ADHD As A Difference In Cognition, Not A Disorder: Stephen Tonti at TEDxCMU](https://www.youtube.com/watch?v=uU6o2_UFSEY)

+Article: [Why highly intelligent people suffer from more mental and physical disorders](https://bigthink.com/design-for-good/why-highly-intelligent-people-suffer-more-mental-and-physical-disorders?utm_medium=Social&utm_source=LinkedIn) Highly intelligent people are 80% more likely to be diagnosed with ADHD.

 ## Dr. Daniel Amen

 Uses SPECT brain scans to diagnose ADHD types.
 He divided it into 7 categories and is also one of the people treating brain injuries of NFL players.
 He has clinics in various places in the country including New York, Atlanta, and Los Angeles: [https://www.amenclinics.com/locations/](https://www.amenclinics.com/locations/)